WDI-SEA/pull_test/readme.md

 # Salt n Peppa Practice

 Check out this sweet repo!
+We're going to use it to practice Forking a repo, Cloning a repo, and making a Pull request.

 ## Goals